Mohnish4533/ArrowDetection/README.md

 Dependencies to install:

-NOTE: If needed create venv
+NOTE: If needed create venv THEN to use on Jupyter Notebook

-    : If venv created THEN to use on Jupyter Notebook python -m pip install --upgrade pip
+	python -m pip install --upgrade pip
 	pip install ipykernel
 	python -m ipykernel install --user --name=<name_of_venv>